Back injuries are one of the most unpleasant consequences that come with car accidents.

 Missouri car accident attorneys inform us that there are a variety of methods that can be used to diagnose the existence of back injuries as well as their degree of severity in the aftermath of an accident.
 MRIs, X-rays, CT scans, bone scans, and myelograms can all be used to diagnose back injuries.

-The outcome of a diagnosis will usually determine the best type of treatment for the back injury.
+The outcome of diagnosis will usually determine the best type of treatment for the back injury.
 Less severe back injuries may need short-term treatment such as inflammation injections, chiropractic care, physical therapy, or pain medication.
 Surgery may be required for more severe back injuries.

 If you have been involved in a car accident resulting in severe back injuries, it may not be sufficient to seek compensation to cover your medical costs only.
 Your personal injury lawsuit or insurance claim should also take into account the impact the injury could have on your daily activity level.
 Call The Hoffmann Law Firm, L.L.C. at (314) 361-4242 for a free consultation.